 According to Mictosoft, the new statistics tool should be GDPR-compliant, i.e. respect the privacy of visitors.
 Thus, the tool would possibly be a good alternative or supplement to MATOMO, which we currently like to use for data protection reasons.
-However, at the moment it is not (yet?) a complete web analysis, but e.g. a “session recorder” with heatmaps for clicks and scrolling: You can easily see where users don’t get further or assume a click possibility where there is none.
+However, Clarity is currently (still?) not a complete web analysis, but e.g. a “session recorder” with heatmaps for clicks and scrolling: Here you can easily see where users do not get further or suspect a click opportunity where there is none.
 Better than with Matomo or Google Analytics.

 A cookie is stored (1 year).
 What for is not clear, since no returning users are displayed in the tool.
-That’s odd, and I’m sure there are assessments to come from the data protection faction on this.
-Anyway, the tool needs a consent of the website visitor, even Microsoft recommends that.
+That’s strange, and there are sure to be assessments from the data protection faction on this.
+In any case, the tool needs the consent of the website visitor, even Microsoft recommends this.

 Ultimately, it’s a balancing process: